DevExpress/testcafe/docs/articles/blog/2020-07-27-testcafe-v1-9-0-released.md

 });
 ```

-You can use the [t.openWindow](../documentation/reference/test-api/testcontroller/openwindow.md) method to open a child window from test code:
+You can use the [t.openWindow](../documentation/reference/test-api/testcontroller/openwindow.md) method to open a child window in test code:

 ```js
 import { Selector, ClientFunction } from 'testcafe';